pyscript/docs/docs/api.md

 * `head` - a reference to a Python object representing the [document's head](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head).
 * `body` - a reference to a Python object representing the [document's body](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body).
-* `find` - a method that takes a single [selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors) argument and returns a collection of matching elements.
+* `find` - a method that takes a single [selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors) argument and returns a collection of Python objects representing the matching elements.

-You have several options for accessing the
+These are provided as a convenience so you have several simple and obvious options for accessing the content of the page (DOM).

+All the Python objects returned by these attributes and method are instances of classes defined in the `pyscript.web.elements` namespace.

 #### `pyscript.web.elements.*`

 There are many classes in this namespace.
-Each is a one-to-one mapping of any HTML element name for a Python class representing the HTML element of that name.
+Each is a one-to-one mapping of any HTML element name to a Python class representing the HTML element of that name.
 Each Python class ensures only valid properties and attributes can be assigned, according to web standards.